epfl-ada/ada-2021-project-sars/README.md

 ## Proposed Timeline & Team Organization
 Below the Gantt diagram that illustrates the project schedule.
 This chart lists the tasks to be performed on the vertical axis, and time intervals on the horizontal axis.
 The width of the horizontal bars in the graph shows the duration of each Task.
 ![Optional Text](Visualizations/gant.JPG)

-## Questions for the TAs
-Do you have any advice on how we may handle the 2016 missing data?

 ## Additional Note